ShimazuSystems/RAIDEN/README.md

 ### Access

 Navigate to your deployment URL.
-The system initializes automatically with a cyberpunk splash screen.
+The system initializes automatically with a splash screen.

 ## 🎮 Usage Guide